Skip to content

 The household support fund has been provided by the UK Government to deliver support County Durham's most vulnerable households.

-We have been allocated £4.6 million to provide support to low income and vulnerable households who may be struggling with their energy and food costs, or who need other essential household items.
-Funding covers the period between 1 April 2024 to 30 September 2024 and is in addition to our fun and food that runs during the main school holidays.
+For HSF6 we were allocated £4.6 million to provide support to low income and vulnerable households who were struggling with their energy and food costs, or who needed other essential household items.
+Funding covered the period 1 October 2024 to 31 March 2025 and was in addition to our fun and food that runs during the main school holidays.

-Household Support Fund 5 (HSF5) is a type of discretionary support, rather than being a legal entitlement.
-This means that awards are subject to the scheme having available/remaining funding.
+Household Support Fund 6 (HSF6) was a type of discretionary support, rather than being a legal entitlement.
+This means that awards were subject to the scheme having available/remaining funding.

-The funding is being allocated directly to eligible households or through partner organisations which include local charities and voluntary groups.
+The funding was allocated directly to eligible households or through partner organisations which included local charities and voluntary groups.

 • A payment of £70 to eligible young people in education establishments in receipt of free school meals.
-You do not need to apply for this, and payments will be made by voucher through your education provider.
-Vouchers will be distributed by schools during July
+You did not need to apply for this, and payments were made by voucher through your education provider.
+Vouchers were distributed during December.

 Application fund

-To be eligible for a payment you must meet all the following:
+To be eligible for support you had to:

-• be a permanent resident in Durham County Council's area
+• be a permanent resident in our area and

 • not have a child who is eligible for free school meals.
-If your child is in receipt of free school meals.
-You will receive a payment this financial year from the Household Support Fund as detailed above
+(If your child is in receipt of free school meals you will receive a payment this financial year from the Household Support Fund as detailed above.) and

 • not have received a payment from the Household Support Fund from any other source

-If you are struggling to afford enough food please apply to our Welfare assistance scheme.
-The HSF5 online application will not accept referrals for food and/or fuel.
+If you are struggling to afford enough food and/or fuel please apply to our Welfare assistance scheme

-Our Help with your money page provides information on where to get help with your money, including family finances, food and household bills, housing, benefits and debt.
+Information on where to get help with your money, including family finances, food and household bills, housing, benefits and debt can be found on our Help with your money page.

 Other cost of living support